judilsteve/fastmusic/README.md

 # fastmusic
-Fastmusic is an SQLite/.NET Core REST API designed for home music streaming.
-Fastmusic exists because writing it was faster than trying to figure out how to configure Apache/MySQL/PHP/FastCGI to run Ampache.
+fastmusic is an SQLite/.NET Core REST API designed for home music streaming. fastmusic exists because writing it was faster than setting up Ampache/HTTPd/MySQL/PHP/FastCGI.

 ## Getting Started
 Clone the repository and make sure you have the .NET Core CLI installed.